Sobha Surendran: Elections

+In 2024 General Election, she contested from Alappuzha constituency and lost.
+She managed to make Alappuzha an "A-class" constituency for the BJP, increasing the vote share by 11%.
+She even managed to finish a very close second (less than 2K votes) in 2 assembly segments of the constituency.

 Protests and struggles

 Sobha Surendran was one of the key figures arrested by police in the Sabarimala protests.
 She fasted for 48 hours in support of the agitation by PSC job seekers in the PSC rank lists in the Secretariat.
 Subsequently, Sobha met with the Kerala Governor and received assurances that he would act in favor of the job aspirants.

 In November 2020, Sobha alleged that the party president, K. Surendran, had organised a political conspiracy against her, both personally and politically, to end her political career.
 She wrote a complaint letter to BJP national president JP Nadda and union home minister Amit Shah.